exercism/java/exercises/concept/wizards-and-warriors/.docs/hints.md

 ## 6. Calculate the damage points for a Warrior

-- Use a [conditional statement][if-else] to return the the damage points, taking into account the vulnerability of the target.
+- Use a [conditional statement][if-else] to return the damage points, taking into account the vulnerability of the target.

 [inheritance-main]: https://www.geeksforgeeks.org/inheritance-in-java/
 [object-class-java]: https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html